 This “us” that supposedly does not house monsters but rather good people, who can only identify with the victim, who can only see Fernando’s in the eyes of their children, and who harbor the full conviction of being incapable of ever finding themselves in a defendant status.

 The spectacle of the punishment occupied the main media with almost total coverage.
-Dissatisfaction with a lack of life sentence does not denounce the lack of reparation –which is difficult, if not impossible, when we talk about a homicide–, nor the lack of application of the law.
+Dissatisfaction with a lack of life sentence does not denounce the lack of reparation –which is difficult, if not impossible, when we talk regarding a homicide–, nor the lack of application of the law.
 Justice ceases to be a matter of law to transmute into a scenario of social purification.
 The public does not claim justice in terms of legality; on the contrary, he dispenses with it and turns away from it to claim death, the public sacrifice of monsters.

 “Who has not ever wondered: ‘Am I a monster or is this being a person?’”
 Perhaps the greatest power of this question formulated by Clarice Lispector lies in the distortion of what is apparently evident: our human condition.
 If the monstrous thing is the lack of pity, if the monstrous thing is to wish the suffering of others… Isn’t there an undeniable monstrosity in turning the application of a sentence into a spectacle of human sacrifice?
 Are we monsters?
-Or could it be that this is being a person?
+Or might it be that this is being a person?

 * Lawyer